 The iPhone 12 and iPhone 12 Pro models will go on sale on Friday, October 23rd.
 Apple has now updated the corresponding support page and announced the repair costs.

-To mark the upcoming iPhone 12 launch, Apple has updated the support page for iPhone repairs and announced the prices for the iPhone 12 and iPhone 12 Pro.
-In short - there is good news and bad news.
+In anticipation of the upcoming iPhone 12 launch, Apple has updated its iPhone repair support page and announced the prices for the iPhone 12 and iPhone 12 Pro.
+In short, there's good news and bad news.
 Which do you want to read first?
-OK - then the good news first.
+Okay, let's get to the good news first.
 The repair costs for display damage remain unchanged for the Pro model.
-This means that the repair of the screen costs 303.06 euros, as with the iPhone 11 Pro.
-If AppleCare+ coverage is available, the deductible is 29 euros.
-For "other damages", 576 euros are due, as with the predecessor.
-If AppleCare+ coverage is available, the deductible is 99 euros.
+This means that the screen repair costs €303.06, just like with the iPhone 11 Pro.
+If AppleCare+ coverage is available, the deductible is €29.
+For "other damage," €576 is due, just like with the predecessor.
+If AppleCare+ coverage is available, the deductible is €99.

 iPhone 12 more expensive to repair

-Now the bad news.
-The repair costs for the iPhone 12 have increased compared to its predecessor.
-A display replacement without AppleCare+ costs 303.06 euros.
-For comparison: a display repair on the iPhone 11 costs 215.33 euros.
-"Other damage" will cost 464.88 euros in the future - for the iPhone 11 the price is 420.04 euros.
-If AppleCare+ coverage is available, the same deductible applies here as for the Pro model.
-The higher costs in the case of an iPhone 12 repair can be justified by the new OLED panel.
-But in this case, a repair should no longer be necessary so quickly.
-By using ceramic-hardened screens, Apple has made the panels generally more resilient.
+Now for the bad news.
+Repair costs for the iPhone 12 have increased compared to its predecessor.
+A display replacement without AppleCare+ costs €303.06.
+By comparison, a display repair on the iPhone 11 costs €215.33.
+"Other damage" will cost €464.88 in the future – for the iPhone 11, the price is €420.04.
+If AppleCare+ coverage is available, the same deductible applies as for the Pro model.
+The higher costs for an iPhone 12 repair can be explained by the new OLED panel.
+However, in this case, a repair should no longer be necessary so quickly.
+By using ceramic-hardened screens, Apple has made the panels generally more durable.
 The company explained the whole thing as follows:

 iPhone already had the toughest glass in a smartphone, so to dramatically increase the durability of iPhone 12, we had to introduce an entirely new material.